- My NYPL

 Non-MaRLI NYPL items will circulate for their standard loan periods; typically one day of in-library use access only for Research Library materials and four to twenty-one days for material in our circulating collection.
 Additional information on borrowing non-MaRLI items may be found here.

 All MaRLI-loaned items must be returned to the library from which they were borrowed.
 Late fees will be applied for any items not returned on or before their due date.
+Borrowing privileges for MaRLI-eligible items as well as NYPL circulating items will be temporarily suspended for NYPL cardholders whose accounts contain at least $15 in fines and fees; privileges will resume upon payment of fines and fees.
+MaRLI privileges will be rescinded if a MaRLI-eligible item is lost and not paid for.
 Cardholders with past-due balances in excess of $50 are subject to contact by a collection agency and the application of an additional $10 mandatory charge to their record.

 Recall of Borrowed Materials